-Dental bridges are attached to other teeth, gums, or bone next to missing tooth or teeth.
-Keeping your existing teeth, gums, and jaw healthy and strong a major priority because they provide the best anchors for a dental bridge.
+Dental bridges are attached to other teeth, gums, or bones next to missing teeth or teeth.
+Keeping your existing teeth, gums, and jaw healthy and strong is a major priority because they provide the best anchors for a dental bridge.

 Crowns are a restorative dental procedure used to improve a damaged tooth’s strength and appearance.
 Crowns are used for teeth that have been broken, cracked, worn down, or have portions destroyed by tooth decay and cavities.

 A crown is a cap that is cemented onto the remaining healthy tooth above the gum line.
 The crown basically becomes your tooth’s new top portion and outer surface.
 At Celebrity Smiles, we use a naturally-colored composite material that matches your other teeth.

 Dentures are natural-looking replacement teeth and come in two different types: full and partial.
 Full implant dentures are given to patients when all of the natural teeth have been removed or knocked out.
 Partial dentures are attached to your natural teeth and are used to fill in where permanent teeth have been removed.
 With proper care, dental implant dentures can last a lifetime and have a 97% success rate.
 Click the link below to read more about full and partial dentures.